A relative approach to opinion formation: Model

-We write: ${\boldsymbol a} \sim {\boldsymbol b}$.
+We write: ${\boldsymbol a} \equiv {\boldsymbol b}$.

-The development of opinions under the equivalence relation within the relative opinion model is based on a mechanism of iterated weighted averaging that builds on, but also differs from, the classical DeGroot framework.
-In contrast to the classic models \citep{ABELSON1967,DeGroot,French1956} where people's views become more similar over time, we also allow for people's views to become more dissimilar.
-Each agent $i$ is tied to another agent $j$ by a susceptibility weight $a_{ij} \in {\mathbb R}$.
-The opinion of agent $i$ is repelled by the opinion of agent $j$ when the weight $a_{ij}$ is negative, attracted to the opinion of $j$ when the weight is positive, and is completely unaffected by the opinion of $j$ when the weight equals $0$.
+Under the equivalence relation, representative opinion vectors develop according to an iterated weighted averaging principle that builds on, but also differs from, the discrete-time Altafini model.
+In contrast to the discrete-time Altafini model we do not restrict the sum of absolute values of the possibly negative influence weights exhibited on any agent to $1$.
+Instead, we consider \textit{general} influence weights between agents, hence, to a certain extent generalizing the discrete-time Altafini model further.
+In the relative opinion model each agent $i$ is tied to another agent $j$ by a susceptibility weight $a_{ij} \in {\mathbb R}$.
+The opinion of agent $i$ is repelled by the opinion of agent $j$ when the weight $a_{ij}$ is negative\footnote{We build further on the literature that explores the implications in those situations where the boomerang effect does apply, see Section \ref{section_intro}.}, attracted to the opinion of $j$ when the weight is positive, and is completely unaffected by the opinion of $j$ when the weight equals $0$.
 Thus, each agent's way of processing the opinions of all agents in the population can be described by a (row) vector of susceptibility weights.
 The susceptibility weights of the entire population can therefore be summarized in a square updating matrix $A = \{a_{ij}\}_{1 \leq i,j \leq N}$, with $a_{ij} \in {\mathbb R}$.
+Given such an updating matrix $A$ and an initial representative opinion vector ${\boldsymbol y}^{(0)} \in \mathbb{R}^N$, the development of the representative opinion vector ${\boldsymbol y}^{(t)}$ at time $t = 1, 2, 3, \ldots$ is described, in the context of \textit{relative opinions}, by the difference equation